Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Playing With Poetry/Playing With Poetry.md

 ## 12.

-It is lonely in the Wilderness.
+It is lonely in The Wilderness.

-Beyond The Boundary, the cold wind sweeps away the words before they can be heard.
+[[Beyond The Boundary]], the cold wind sweeps away the words before they can be heard.

 _________________________
 ## 13.